 Even then they generally don’t come out well.

-They can be thin, hard to crisp up for a nice crunch and lack flavor, or taste ‘green’.
+The seeds can be thin, hard to crisp up for a nice crunch and lack flavor, or taste ‘green’.

-By pre-boiling the seeds have begun to cook before the roasting.
+By pre-boiling, the seeds have begun to cook before the roasting.
 Roasting in the oven really finishes them and crisps the outside to a pleasing texture.